digitalbazaar/bedrock-views/README.md

 <!--
 TODO: description of `bedrock.config.views.vars`
-TODO: description of how to override angular templates -->
+TODO: description of how to override vue templates
+-->

 More documentation about their usage can be found in [config.js](./lib/config.js).